-Noureddine Jebnoun teaches at Georgetown University’s Center for Contemporary Arab Studies in the Edmund A. Walsh School of Foreign Service.
+Noureddine Jebnoun teaches at Georgetown University’s Center for Contemporary Arab Studies in the School of Foreign Service.

-In Tunisia, he served as Professor of strategy and geopolitics at the National War College, the Command and Staff College, and the National Defense Institute (1998–2004).
-His main research interests include Middle East politics, contentious politics (i.e., people activism/mobilization, and collective protest) in the Arab World, comparative Arab civil-military relations, US and the Middle East, Islamist politics, democratic security governance, conflicts trends and cross-border movements including refugees as well as internal displacement in the Sahel-Sahara region.
+Previously, he taught in Tunisia at the National War College, the Command and Staff College, and the National Defense Institute (1998–2004).
+His main research interests include Arab politics, contentious politics (i.e., people activism/mobilization, and collective protest) in the Arab World, comparative Arab civil-military relations, U.S. and West Asia and North Africa, socio-political dynamics in the Arabian Peninsula, and cross-border movements including migrants, refugees as well as internal displacement in the Sahara-Sahel region.
 He holds a Ph.D in Political Science from the University of Paris I-Pantheon Sorbonne (1996).
-Dr. Jebnoun has been interviewed for commentary by a wide range of media including CNN, BBC, National Public Radio, Al Jazeera, and Al Jazeera English.

 Choose Your Term